How long will my roof replacement take?

 Bliss Roofing is a second-generation family owned roofing company since 1969.
 We are licensed and bonded, an accredited member of the BBB, and a leader in the roofing industry.
-Since we have been around for 50 years, you know exactly where to find us if anything goes wrong on your roof.
+Since we have been around for over 50 years, you know exactly where to find us if anything goes wrong on your roof.
 We are an established, professional, and knowledgeable roofing company here to serve you for many years to come.
 Check out our testimonials!

 Do you schedule re-roofs in the winter?

 Absolutely!
 With the winter months we have to be flexible as we are working around the weather, but we complete roof replacements year-round.